Dr. Chris Elliott

 Quality Assurance Lead

-Christine has worked for the NHS for 13 years in senior roles including commissioning, change management, service redesign and project management.
+Christine has worked for the NHS since 2003 in senior roles including commissioning, change management, service redesign and project management.

 Before joining the NHS, Christine had many years of experience working in senior positions at a national level within the private healthcare sector.